website Skip to content

 Breastmilk stains can be extra stubborn.
 They often have more fat and protein than regular milk.
 To tackle these, try this eco-friendly method: Mix equal parts water and white vinegar.
 Dab this on the stain, then rinse with cold water.
 Follow up with a paste made from baking soda and water.
 Let it sit for an hour, then wash as usual.

 Dried or set-in stains are tough too.
 If you find an old milk stain, don't panic.
-Soak the item in cold water mixed with a bit of eco-friendly laundry detergent for a few hours.
+Soak the item in cold water mixed with a half a laundry detergent for a few hours.

 For both types of stains, sunlight can be a great help.
 After treating and washing, hang the item to dry in direct sunlight.
 The sun's rays can naturally bleach and freshen the fabric.